Ashlyn (album)

-Ashlyn is the eponymous debut studio album by American singer and songwriter Ashe.
+Ashlyn is the debut studio album by American singer-songwriter Ashe.
 It was released by Mom + Pop Music on May 7, 2021.
 Its subject matter centers on Ashe's experiences with divorce, emotional abuse, and grief, including the passing of her brother due to an overdose in September 2020.

 Composition

-Primarily, the album is a pop record, with influences of music from the 1970s, including artist like Carole King, Elton John and Neil Young, as her biggest musical referents.
 Prior to the release of Ashlyn, Ashe commented that the album is "deeply reflective and honest, full of stories of my experiences with fear and pain and turning those hard things into joy and independence".
 Chris DeVille of Stereogum described the album's composition as being "steeped in ornate arrangements and classic sounds".
+In an interview with Nylon, Ashe expressed pride in the album's off-kilter sound, embracing the perception of her music as "too pop for alternative and too alternative for pop" as a defining characteristic.

 Critical reception

+Ashlyn received generally positive reviews from critics.
+Marcy Donelson of AllMusic praised the album's blend of personal storytelling and '70s pop influences, noting its "considered, sweet spirit" and calling it a debut that feels "both contemporary and out of time".
 Jem Aswad of Variety opined that "it's a whale of a debut album from a giant young talent".

 Commercial performance

 The album debuted at number 194 on the US Billboard 200, making it Ashe's second entry on the chart.
-It also peaked at number two on the Billboard Heatseekers chart.
+It also peaked at number two on the Billboard Heatseekers Albums chart.

 Track listing

+Personnel

+Credits were adapted from the album's liner notes and Tidal.